Principality of Antioch

 It had roughly 20,000 inhabitants in the 12th century, most of whom were Armenians and Greek Orthodox Christians, with a few Muslims outside the Antioch city itself.
-Most of the crusaders who settled there were of Norman origin, notably from the Norman Kingdom of southern Italy, as were the first rulers of the principality, who surrounded themselves with loyal subjects.
-Few of the inhabitants apart from the Crusaders were Roman Catholic even though the city was under the jurisdiction of the Latin Patriarchate of Antioch, established in 1100.
+Most of the crusaders who settled there were of Norman origin, notably from the Duchy of Apulia and Calabria in southern Italy, as were the first rulers of the principality, who surrounded themselves with loyal subjects.
+Few of the inhabitants apart from the crusaders were Roman Catholic even though the city was under the jurisdiction of the Latin Patriarchate of Antioch, established in 1100.
 This patriarchate would endure as a titular one after the Crusades, until it was dropped in 1964.

 History

 Foundation

-The city of Antioch had been a major Byzantine stronghold in the area under the control of a doux before falling to the Seljuk Turks in 1084.
-Therefore, it was one of the cities the army of the First Crusade aimed to liberate on their way to Jerusalem.
+The city of Antioch had been a major Byzantine stronghold in the area under the control of a dux before falling to the Seljuk Turks in 1084.
+Therefore, it was one of the cities the army of the First Crusade aimed to liberate on its way to Jerusalem.
 While Baldwin of Boulogne headed east from Asia Minor to set up the County of Edessa, the main army of the First Crusade continued south to besiege Antioch in late October 1097.
 The army consisted of various leaders who had sworn to return all territory that had belonged to the Byzantine Empire as well as a Byzantine contingent under the command of the general Tatikios.
 With over four hundred towers, the city's defenses were formidable.
-The siege lasted throughout the winter, with much attrition among the Crusader force, who were often forced to eat their horses, or, as legend has it, the bodies of all fellow Christians who had not survived.
-There were several attempts of neighbouring Turkish chiefs to relieve the town, but these were beaten back such as during the battle of the lake of Antioch under the military leadership of Bohemond of Taranto.
+The siege lasted throughout the winter, with much attrition among the Crusader force, who were often forced to eat their horses, or, as legend has it, the bodies of fellow Christians who had not survived.
+There were several attempts by neighbouring Turkish chiefs to relieve the town, but these were beaten back such as during the Battle of the Lake of Antioch under the military leadership of Bohemond of Taranto.

-In May 1098 another relieve force under Kerbogha of Mosul approached the city and thus it became important to act fast for the crusaders.
+In May 1098 another relief force under Kerbogha, atabeg of Mosul, approached the city and thus it became important for the crusaders to act fast.
 Bohemond convinced a guard in one of the towers, an Armenian and former Christian named Firouz, to let the Crusaders enter the city on 2 June 1098.
-Only four days later, a Muslim army from Mosul, led by Kerbogha, arrived to besiege the Crusaders themselves.
-Alexios I Komnenos, the Byzantine emperor, was on his way to assist the Crusaders; but upon hearing rumours that the city had fallen to the Muslims, Alexios turned back.
+Only four days later, a Muslim army from Mosul, led by Kerbogha, arrived to besiege the Crusaders.
+Alexios I Komnenos, the Byzantine emperor, was on his way to assist the Crusaders, but upon hearing rumours that the city had fallen to the Muslims, Alexios turned back.